Framatome/cmake-qmlplugin/README.md

 * Compile the sources
 * Copy `qmldir` and all specified QML-files to build output
 * Run `qmlplugindump` on the generated plugin and produce `plugin.qmltypes` in the build output
-* Add install targets which will install the plugin and all additional files to the `QT_INSTALL_QML` path
+* Add install targets which will install the plugin and all additional files to INSTALL_DIR or `QT_INSTALL_QML` path if INSTALL_DIR is not supplied

 ## Requirements
 * `qmake` must be in `PATH`